Proposing a Model for Predicting Passenger Origin-Destination in Online Taxi-Hailing Systems: Predicting Travel Requests

-For the VAR model \cite{lutkepohl2005new} as declared in Eq. (\ref{var}), the estimated value is a linear function of its previous values in the last $(t)$ time intervals plus a constant vector $(c)$ and an unobservable zero-mean white noise vector $(e_{t'})$.
-For our proposed model, according to the Fig. \ref{fig:PredictionModel} and Eq. (\ref{MyModel}), we use three recurrent neural network $(rnn\_layer)$ layers as nonlinear supervised feature extraction on the input vectors $(x)$ Eq. (\ref{features}) of the last $(t)$ time intervals, then important features $(f)$ are extracted.
-Finally, using the last layer of the model with identity activation function like a linear regression Eq. (\ref{MyModel2}), the next time interval coefficient vector is estimated based on the extracted features.
-The recurrent cells in the feature extraction part of the model could be each of those recurrent cells described earlier.
-Sending input features to each recurrent cell concatenated to previous cell output helps to avoid the problem of vanishing gradients and speeds up the learning. \cite{he2016deep}
+In the VAR model proposed by Lütkepohl \cite{lutkepohl2005new}, as illustrated in Equation (\ref{var}), the estimated value is represented as a linear function of its preceding values within the last $t$ time-intervals.
+Additionally, this model incorporates a constant vector $c$ and an unobservable zero-mean white noise vector $e_{t'}$.
+In the proposed model, as illustrated in Fig. \ref{fig:PredictionModel} and described by Eq. (\ref{MyModel}), three recurrent neural network layers (denoted as $rnn\_layer$) are employed to perform nonlinear supervised feature extraction on the input vectors ($x$) from Eq. (\ref{features}) corresponding to the last $t$ time-intervals.
+Subsequently, significant features ($f$) are extracted.
+Ultimately, the final layer of the model, which utilizes an identity activation function akin to linear regression as per Eq. (\ref{MyModel2}), estimates the coefficient vector for the subsequent time-interval based on the extracted features.
+In the feature extraction component of the model, each recurrent cell can be represented by the previously described cells.
+By concatenating input features with the output of the preceding cell, the issue of vanishing gradients can be mitigated, thereby accelerating the learning process \cite{he2016deep}.

-Our proposed model is trained considering the Mean Squared Error (MSE) Eq. (\ref{MSE_cost}) cost function for $(T)$ time intervals.
-To minimize the cost function, we use the Root Mean Square Propagation (RMS-Prop) optimizer.
+In the proposed model, the training process takes into account the Mean Squared Error (MSE) cost function, as shown in Equation (\ref{MSE_cost}), over a period of $(T)$ time-intervals.
+The Root Mean Square Propagation (RMS-Prop) optimizer is employed to minimize this cost function effectively.